vue-styleguidist/vue-styleguidist/docs/Configuration.md

 When writing your own default example file, `__COMPONENT__` will be replaced by the actual component name at compile time.

+## `displayOrigins`

+Type: `Boolean`, default: `false`

+When turned on, displays if a prop, event, slot or methods is from the current file or is configured in a mixin or an extended component.

+If it is external, it displays the name of the component and on hover displays the relative path to the file.

 ## `getComponentPathLine`

 Type: `Function`, default: component file name